Marklin2289/polygon-learning/markdown/pyth/PYTH_VISUALIZE_DATA.md

 # 🏁 Conclusion

 We looked at how to display Pyth price data using the recharts components.
-We briefly touched on how to calculate an Exponential Moving Average and how that informs the buy and sell signals for our liquidation bot.
-We are able to see how the price data is reflected on the chart, along with the plotted lines for the Simple Moving Average and the Exponential Moving Average.
+We touched on how to calculate an Exponential moving average and how that informs the buy and sell signals for our liquidation bot.
+We are able to see how the price data is reflected on the chart, along with the plotted lines for the Simple moving average and the Exponential moving average.